Lucky Bulldogs Rescue

 “Exsqueeze me?”

-Foster Ma here, let me give you the big picture that is Greta.
-She’s a beautiful little dog, but beauty is only skin deep.
-On the inside, Greta is a little less pretty.
-Don’t worry, you are going to love her, I promise!
-She's an awesome little dog, who loves her toys and people, she just has more to her story than most dogs.
-Physically: she has a heart defect that was corrected with surgery as a puppy.
+Greta does have some health issues, some are bigger than others.
+First, she was born with a heart defect that was corrected with surgery as a puppy.
 She is just fine now and you'd never know she had an issue.
 She will need lifetime twice a day medication to maintain her blood pressure or that will be the end of her story.
-Her pills currently cost about $8.00 for 30 pills, so it’s not going to break the bank that’s for sure.
-She also has luxating patellas on both hind legs.
-They are not bad enough to need surgery and as of now she is just fine.
+Her pills currently cost about $8.00 for 30 pills which are then quartered, so her meds are not going to break the bank, that’s for sure!
+Next, she has luxating patellas on both hind legs.
+They are not bad enough to need surgery and they do not affect her in the slightest.
 Miss Thang also has a pretty comprehensive list of known allergies including: corn, beef, oat, pea, peanut, pork, rice, and turkey as well as most of the outdoors and cats!
-She does just fine if she sticks to her kibble and treats, so people food is a hard No. Lastly, she will sometimes vurp up her water if she drinks too fast.
-Mentally: It is Greta’s world, and we just live in it.
-She feels, no, she knows, she the boss of the universe.
-Because of this, she will absolutely need to live with an owner who is not afraid to establish firm leadership.
-She can and will fun police other dogs which has led to some hurt feelings and love bites from her foster siblings.
-She will need to live with submissive and similarly sized dogs who have no qualms about Greta ruling their world.
-She could happily be an only dog too, as siblings are not necessary for her to rule.
-When Greta first came to the rescue she exhibited resource guarding of her people.
-With time and a lot of practice, she has successfully integrated into society as a fully functioning dog.
-As she transitions to her forever home, she will need consistency and routine to maintain her manners.
+She does just fine if she sticks to her kibble and treats, so people food is a hard no. Lastly, she will sometimes vurp up her water if she drinks too fast.

 Let’s summarize, shall we?
 Potty trained, up to date on vaccinations, spayed, kennel trained, cute as heck, and her medical issues are firmly under control with inexpensive meds.
 If she seems like the perfect fit for you, apply today!